TobiasKoller/tko.flowchartdesigner/README.md

     var wc = new flowchart.FlowChart("myCanvas",options);
 ```
 ###Options
-the following-objects are available to customize the flowchart
+the following options are available to customize the flowchart

 ```javascript
 //connection-types